-This manuscript presents an overview of physical oceanographic conditions in the Newfoundland and Labrador (NL) Region during 2005, in relation to long-term average conditions based on historical data.
-Where possible the long-term averages were standardized to a 'normal' base period from 1971-2000 in accordance with the recommendations of the World Meteorological Organization.
-The information presented for 2005 is derived from three principal sources; (1) observations made at the fixed AZMP site (Station 27) throughout the year from all research and assessment surveys, (2) measurements made along standard NAFO and AZMP cross-shelf sections from seasonal oceanographic surveys and (3) oceanographic observations made during spring and fall multi-species resource assessment surveys (Fig. 1).
-Data from other research surveys and ships of opportunity are also used to help define the long-term means and conditions during 2005.
-These data are available from archives at the Marine Environmental Data Service (MEDS) in Ottawa and maintained in databases at the Bedford Institute of Oceanography (BIO) in Dartmouth, Nova Scotia and at the Northwest Atlantic Fisheries Centre (NAFC) in St. John's Newfoundland.
+This manuscript presents an overview of the physical oceanographic environment in the Newfoundland and Labrador (NL) Region during 2006, in relation to long-term average conditions based on historical data.
+Where possible, the long-term averages were standardized to a 'normal' base period from 1971-2000 in accordance with the recommendations of the World Meteorological Organization.
+The information presented for 2006 is derived from three principal sources; (1) observations made at the fixed Atlantic Zonal Monitoring Program site (Station 27) throughout the year from all research and assessment surveys, (2) measurements made along standard Northwest Atlantic Fisheries Organization and AZMP cross-shelf sections from seasonal oceanographic surveys and (3) oceanographic observations made during spring and fall multi-species resource assessment surveys (Fig. 1).
+Data from other research surveys and ships of opportunity are also used to help define the long-term means and conditions during 2006.
+These data are available from archives at the Fisheries and Oceans Integrated Scientific Data Management (ISDM) Branch in Ottawa and maintained in regional databases at the Bedford Institute of Oceanography (BIO) in Dartmouth, Nova Scotia and at the Northwest Atlantic Fisheries Centre (NAFC) in St. John's Newfoundland.

-Fig. 1.
-Maps showing sections sampled on the NL Shelf during 2005, the location of Station 27 and the positions of trawl-mounted CTD profiles obtained from the spring and fall multi-species assessment surveys.
+Figure 1.
+Maps showing sections sampled on the NL Shelf during 2006, the location of Station 27 and the positions of trawl-mounted CTD profiles obtained from the spring and fall multi-species assessment surveys during 2006.

 Time series of temperature and salinity anomalies and other derived climate indices were constructed by removing the annual cycle computed over the standard base period.
-It should be noted that monthly and annual estimates of anomalies are often based on a varying number of observations; caution therefore should be used when interpreting short time scale features of many of these indices.
-Annual or seasonal anomalies were normalized by dividing the values by the standard deviation of the data over the indicated base periods, usually 1971-2000 if the data permit.
+It is recognized that monthly and annual estimates of anomalies that are based on a varying number of observations may only approximate actual conditions; caution therefore should be used when interpreting short time scale features of many of these indices.
+Annual or seasonal anomalies were normalized by dividing the values by the standard deviation of the data time series over the indicated base periods, usually 1971-2000 if the data permit.
 A value of 2 for example indicates that the index was 2 standard deviations higher than its long-term average.
-As a general guide anomalies within $\pm 0.5$ standard deviations in most cases are probably not significantly different from the long-term mean.
+As a general guide anomalies within ± 0.5 standard deviations in most cases are probably not significantly different from the long-term mean.
 Water property time series and derived ocean climate indices from fixed locations and standard sections sampled in the Newfoundland and Labrador region during 2005 are presented as normalized anomalies in 0.5 standard deviation (SD) units and summarized in tables.
-The anomalies are color coded with blues representing cold-fresh environmental conditions and reds warm-salty conditions (Table 1).
-In some instances (NAO, ice and water mass areas or volumes for example) negative anomalies indicate warm conditions and hence are colored red.
+The anomalies are colour coded with blues representing cold-fresh environmental conditions and reds warm-salty conditions (Table 1).
+In some instances (NAO, ice and water mass areas or volumes for example) negative anomalies indicate warm conditions and hence are coloured red.
 More details on oceanographic monitoring programs, data analysis and long-term trends in the environment are presented in Colbourne et al. (2005).